caravagnalab/tumourevo/docs/usage.md

 The following parameters can be tuned for this step:

-Main VEP annotation arguments:
+Main VEP annotation arguments

-Basic options
+Basic options:
-`--species [species]` - Can be a latin name e.g. "homo_sapience" or "mouse".
+`--species [species]` - Can be a latin name e.g. "homo_sapience" or "mouse";
-`--assembly [name]` - Select the assembly version to use if more than one available.
+`--assembly [name]` - Select the assembly version to use if more than one available;
-`--fork [num_forks]` - Can improve runtime
+`--fork [num_forks]` - Can improve runtime.

-Cache options
+Cache options:
-`--cache`  - Enables use of the cache
+`--cache`  - Enables use of the cache;
 `--dir_cache [directory]`  - Specify the cache directory to use.
-Default = "$HOME/.vep/"
+Default = "$HOME/.vep/";
-`--cache_version`  - Use a different cache version than the assumed default (the VEP version) `--fasta [file|dir]`
+`--cache_version`  - Use a different cache version than the assumed default (the VEP version);
+`--fasta [file|dir]`.

-Other annotation options
+Other annotation options:
-`--plugin` - plugin modules should be installed in the Plugin subdirectory of the VEP cache directory (defaults to "$HOME/.vep/")
+`--plugin` - plugin modules should be installed in the Plugin subdirectory of the VEP cache directory (defaults to "$HOME/.vep/");
-`--use_given_ref` - Use the provided reference allele from the input
+`--use_given_ref` - Use the provided reference allele from the input.

-Output format options
+Output format options:
 `--vcf`
 `--tab`
 `--json`
 `--compress_output [gzip|bgzip]`

-Main "vcf2maf" arguments
+Main "vcf2maf" arguments:
-`--inhibit-vep` - if you want to skip running VEP `--tumor-id` - to fill columns 16 and 17 of the output MAF with tumor/normal sample IDs, and to parse out genotypes and allele counts from matched genotype columns in the VCF
+`--inhibit-vep` - if you want to skip running VEP;
+`--tumor-id` - to fill columns 16 and 17 of the output MAF with tumor/normal sample IDs, and to parse out genotypes and allele counts from matched genotype columns in the VCF;
-`--ref-fasta [file|dir]`
+`--ref-fasta [file|dir]`;
-`--ncbi-build` - assembly version
+`--ncbi-build` - assembly version;
-`--vep-data` - VEP cache version
+`--vep-data` - VEP cache version.

 The available tools for this step are:
 - Ensembl Variant Effect Predictor (VEP)